PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 }
 ```

-We are using a new component **DeleteButton** let's created inside of our `components/custom` folder.
-Create a file called `DeleteButton.tsx` and add the following code.
+We are using a new component, **DeleteButton**.
+Let's create it inside our `components/custom` folder.
+Create a `DeleteButton.tsx` file and add the following code.

 ```tsx
 "use client";